 This document provides further information for students funded on an MRC LID Studentship.
-It should be read in conjunction with the current editions of
+It should be read in conjunction with the current editions of and

-- St George's Postgraduate Research Degree Regulations, Research Degrees Student Handbook and St George's terms and conditions, and - LSHTM Regulations, policies and procedures and the Research Degrees Student Handbook (on the intranet so only available through your LSHTM login).
+City St George's Postgraduate Research Degree Regulations, Research Degrees Student Handbook, City St George's Doctoral College policies, regulations and terms and conditions,

+LSHTM Regulations, policies and procedures and the Research Degrees Student Handbook (on the intranet so only available through your LSHTM login).